Wombats are marsupials.

 They stay in a den in daytime.

-Wombats are marsupials that are closely related to koalas.
+Wombats are part of the marsupials group of mammals and are closely related to koalas.
 The common (or bare-nosed) wombats that are in Tasmania and Flinders Island are a little bit different from those found on mainland Australia.
 There are two species, or kinds, of hairy-nosed wombat : the southern and the northern.

 Habitat and Distribution (where they are found)